juvian/Manga-Text-Segmentation/README.md

 # Manga-Text-Segmentation
-Segmentation of text in manga images
+Official repo of our paper Unconstrained Text Detection in Manga: a NewDataset and Baseline.